gygr969/Licensy/README.md

 [CocoaPods](http://cocoapods.org) is the recommended way to add Licensy to your project.

-1. Add a pod entry for Licensy to your Podfile `pod 'Licensy'`

 ```ruby
 pod 'Licensy'
 ```
-2. Install the pod(s) by running `pod install`.
+1. Install the pod(s) by running `pod install`.
-3. Include Licensy wherever you need it with `@import Licensy` if your project is in Objective-C or `import Licensy` if your project is in Swift.
+2. Include Licensy wherever you need it with `@import Licensy` if your project is in Objective-C or `import Licensy` if your project is in Swift.

 ## Usage
 Basic usage of this library involves creating a `UITableView` with the class `LicensyTable that provides our pod and adding the libraries included in your app.